dhawals1939/context_encoder/README.md

     │   ├── Screenshots                 #includes the screenshots of the model while running │   └──bash scripts                 #used for running the code ├── CAT_Smaller_Set                 #results on cat dataset
-    ├── Context_encoder.ipynb           #code for running in google colab ├── context_encoder.py              #code for training and validating in gpu ├── data_loader.py                  #code for loading data into the model
+    ├── GIF_Result_Across_Epochs        #results shown at every few epochs and made into a gif ├── Context_encoder.ipynb           #code for running in google colab ├── context_encoder.py              #code for training and validating in gpu ├── data_loader.py                  #code for loading data into the model